yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dml_select.md

 ## Synopsis

-The `SELECT` command retrieves (part of) rows of specified columns that meet a given condition from a table.
+Use the `SELECT` statement to retrieve rows of specified columns that meet a given condition from a table.
 It specifies the columns to be retrieved, the name of the table, and the condition each selected row must satisfy.

 ## Syntax